erikvullings/mithril-materialized/packages/lib/README.md

 ## Version history

+v0.6.4 No breaking changes, bug fix.

+- `Select` did not update dynamically when checkedId changed.

+v0.6.3 No breaking changes

+- `Select` can use `M.FormSelectOptions`.

 v0.6.2 No breaking changes

 - `Select` can have `disabled` options, and `id` is optional (in which case the label is used).